During the Embodiment design phase, the main concept is developed to a stage where detailed design can lead directly into production.

 The design configuration phase should involve the following steps;

 - TRS or Product design specification (PDS) review

 - Identify and define the interfaces and connections between the components

 - Maintain functional independence of an assembly or the components to ensure that changes should affect only a single function

-- Identify and eliminate or reduce parts by either removing it or combing few parts together
+- Identify and eliminate or reduce parts by either removing them or combing a few parts together

-The main objective of the Parametric design is to allocate values to design variables to produce the best possible product design or functional component by considering both the technical and economical requirement.
-This aspect of the design is much more analytical than conceptual or design configuration.
+The main objective of the Parametric design is to allocate values to design variables to produce the best possible product design or functional component by considering both the technical and economic requirements.
+This design aspect is much more analytical than conceptual or design configuration.

-Design variable is an attribute of a part whose value is under the control of the designer – these are typically dimension, tolerance, material, surface finish, heat treatment etc.
+The design variable is an attribute of a part whose value is under the designer’s control – these are typically dimension, tolerance, material, surface finish, heat treatment etc.

 Steps would vary vastly depending on the nature of the product.
 But, for physical engineering products, product development could be divided into the following five steps.

 - Refining and optimisation